Back to News

 Key features of The Confluence include:

-• Three lightweight pedestrian suspension bridges, creating stunning canopy walkways and new east-west connection points;
+• Three lightweight pedestrian truss bridges, creating stunning canopy walkways and new east-west connection points;

 • Universally accessible pedestrian and bike trails connecting 4th St. to Lady Bird Lake, as well as an 800-foot boardwalk under Cesar Chavez St.;